BatmiBoom/notes/go/init.md

 // I am 10.52 years old
 ```

+## Runes and String Encoding

+Generally a "character" is a single byte.
+Using `ASCII` encoding, the standard for the C programming language, we can represent 128 characters with 7 bits.
+This is enough for the English alphabet, numbers, and some special characters.

+In Go, strings are just sequences of bytes: they can hold arbitrary data.
+However, Go also has a special type, `rune`, which is an alias for `int32`.
+This means that a `rune` is a 32-bit integer, which is large enough to hold any `Unicode` code point.

+When you're working with strings, you need to be aware of the encoding (bytes -> representation).
+Go uses UTF-8 encoding, which is a variable-length encoding.

+There are 2 main takeaways:

+- When you need to work with individual characters in a string, you should use the `rune` type.
+It breaks strings up into their individual characters, which can be more than one byte long.
+- We can use `zany` characters like emojis and Chinese characters in our strings, and Go will handle them just fine

 ## Conditionals

 `if` statements in Go do not use parentheses around the condition: